 It was not a siege from without.
 It was a rising from within.

 The city stretched out below.
 Smoke rising from four separate fires being used as barriers.
 The smell of burned corpses drifting on the cold air.
-In the streets he could see his own people moving, the city’s fighters, learning the patterns, getting better.
+In the streets Philip could see his own people moving, learning the patterns, getting better.
+They had not broken.
+That was the first thing he looked for every time he came back to this roof, and every time so far it had still been true.

-Chenguer said, “There are fewer than there were.”
+“There are fewer than there were,” Chenguer said.

 “Outside.”
 Chenguer turned his head east.
 “Something is coming from the east.
 Something they feel.”